VinceZK/authorization/README.md

 For example, if below authorization is assigned to an identity together with the above authorization.
-It doesn't mean the identity can do "Edit" operation on both "Ordinary" and "Admin" user groups.
+It doesn't mean the identity can do "Edit", "Lock", and "Unlock" operations on users that belong to the "Admin" user groups.
 ```json
 {
     "AuthObject": "user",